 To a certain extend yes.
-While The VHI or Quinn Healthcare do not cover the full cost of eye surgery, as a member of either VHI or Quinn Healthcare you may qualify for a 15% discount.
+While The VHI or Quinn Healthcare does not cover the full cost of eye surgery, as a member of either VHI or Quinn Healthcare you may qualify for a 15% discount.
 Other insurance companies may have different reimbursement policies.

 Do Czech doctors speak English?

-Do I need a special travel insurance?
+Do I need special travel insurance?

 As a member of EU, you should have your European Health Insurance Card / EHIC.
-Your EHIC will not cover you in every circumstance however; you will also need to purchase travel insurance to ensure that any emergency medical/non-medical expenses are covered.
+Your EHIC will not cover you in every circumstance, however; you will also need to purchase travel insurance to ensure that any emergency medical/non-medical expenses are covered.
 Travel insurance is not compulsory, but it will offer you peace of mind and financial assistance should some accident happen during your stay in the Czech Republic.